narayan954/cosmocloud-task/readme.md

 - Start the API server by running uvicorn main:app --reload
 - The API will be available at http://localhost:8000.

+## Documentation
+- The API documentation is available at http://localhost:8000/docs.

 ## Endpoints
 - GET /users - Get all users
 - POST /users - Create a new user